dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 This code illustrates how components can receive parameters from the router by declaring them as tokens in the `@page` directive.
 If you want to receive a `string`, the syntax is simply `{parameterName}`, which matches a `[Parameter]` name case-insensitively.
 If you want to receive a numeric value, the syntax is `{parameterName:int}`, as in the example above.
 The `:int` is an example of a *route constraint*.
 Other route constraints are supported too.

 ![image](https://user-images.githubusercontent.com/1101362/51805000-cc84bf00-225f-11e9-824b-348561ccc2fa.png)

+If you're wondering how routing actually works, let's go through it step-by-step.

+1. When the app first starts up, code in `Startup.cs` tells the framework to render `App` as the root component.
+2. The `App` component (in `App.cshtml`) contains a `<Router>`. `Router` is a built-in component that interacts with the browser's client-side navigation APIs.
+It registers a navigation event handler that gets notification whenever the user clicks on a link.
+3. Whenever the user clicks a link, code in `Router` checks whether the destination URL is within the same SPA (i.e., whether it's under the `<base href>` value).
+If it's not, traditional full-page navigation occurs as usual.
+But if the URL is within the SPA, `Router` will handle it.
+4. `Router` handles it by looking for a component with a compatible `@page` URL pattern.
+Each `{parameter}` token needs to have a value, and the value has to be compatible with any constraints such as `:int`.
+   * If there's no matching component, it's an error.
+This will change in Blazor 0.8.0, which includes support for fallback routes (e.g., for custom "not found" pages).
+   * If there is a matching component, that's what the `Router` will render.
+This is how all the pages in your application have been rendering all along.

 ## Polling for order details